• Products

 • A spouse is entitled to the greater of their individual benefit or the spousal benefit, but not both

-• Like individual benefits, spousal benefits can be collected at age 62.
-But that’s considered early filing (i.e., before FRA) and may potentially reduce the spousal benefit amount.2,3
+• Like individual benefits, spousal benefits can be collected as early as age 62.
+However, claiming before full retirement age (FRA) is considered early filing and may result in a permanently reduced spousal benefit amount.2,3

 1. Survivor Benefits for Widowed Spouses4

-Widowed spouses may be entitled to up to 100% of their deceased spouse’s benefit.
+Widowed spouses may be eligible to receive up to 100% of their deceased spouse’s benefit amount, depending on claiming age.

-In the case of Marc and Sofia, what would happen if Marc passes away?
-Instead of continuing to collect 50% of Marc’s benefit, Sofia may be entitled to his full benefit at the time of his death.
+In the case of Marc and Sofia, if Marc passes away five years later, Sofia could apply for survivor benefits.
+If eligible, Social Security would then pay the higher of her own benefit or up to 100% of Marc’s benefit at the time of his death.

 Example